Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Spent some time reflashing another RPi and updating it up.
 Issues with the headless connection through wifi but fixable.

 #### Juliette:
-- Trip back to Maastricht, delays in both flight and trains.
 - Continued tutorial for a longer app with Flask

 #### Marco: